Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Limitations

 Within the scope of this study, we consider the following limitations, which we believe can be further addressed in future work.
 First of all, at the beginning of the data selection for our experiment, we did consider including language resources such as the German corpora Verbmobil (VM2) \citep{kay1992verbmobil} and MUNDEX \citep{turk2023mundex} in order to give our results a broader linguistic basis.
 However, in the end we exclude the German corpora due to their comparatively small size and less formatted annotation, which, for now, leaves us with only English and Japanese data.

 Secondly, the study would be more thorough with additional tests of large language models, such as Gemini and GPT-4.
 This was difficult given limited computing resources, where fine-tuning language models like LLaMA-3-8B was our limit.
 Moreover, a further step will be analysing the representation of backchannels/fillers in different hidden layers, instead of focusing on the last hidden layer of the models.
 There are a number of papers that examine different layers of models to answer the interpretability question (e.g., \citealp[]{jawahar-etal-2019-bert,zhao-etal-2024-layer}).
-We leave this as future work.
+Although we have examined the representation of backchannels/fillers in different hidden layers (results in Appendix~\ref{app:hlayer}), a more systematic analysis is considered as our future work.

 Thirdly, in this paper, we only consider how fine-tuning tasks affect representation learning of backchannels/fillers.
 We did not study what kind of effects different fine-tuning techniques can bring to the representation learning of backchannels/fillers.
-We notice that some studies propose different fine-tuning techniques.
-For example, surgical fine-tuning \citep{lee2023surgical} selects subsets of layers to perform fine-tuning while preserving weights in other layers, which can match or outperform commonly used fine-tuning approaches.
+We notice that some studies propose different fine-tuning techniques, e.g., surgical fine-tuning \citep{lee2023surgical}, which selects subsets of layers to perform fine-tuning while preserving weights in other layers.

 Fourth, there is a big gap between language models and speech models.
 In speech models, even for the same backchannels/fillers, e.g., `uh' in English, different representations can be expected based on the differences in voice quality, pitch, and emotional state during speech.
 How vocal signals of backchannels/fillers are represented in speech models is a future study we will consider.